espressif/esp-idf/docs/en/api-guides/wifi.rst

 Call ``esp_wifi_set_ps(WIFI_PS_MIN_MODEM)`` to enable Modem-sleep minimum power-saving mode or ``esp_wifi_set_ps(WIFI_PS_MAX_MODEM)`` to enable Modem-sleep maximum power-saving mode after calling :cpp:func:`esp_wifi_init()`.
 When station connects to AP, Modem-sleep will start.
 When station disconnects from AP, Modem-sleep will stop.

-Call ``esp_wifi_set_ps(WIFI_PS_NONE)`` to disable Modem-sleep entirely.
-This has much higher power consumption, but provides minimum latency for receiving Wi-Fi data in real time.
-When Modem-sleep is enabled, received Wi-Fi data can be delayed for as long as the DTIM period (minimum power-saving mode) or the listen interval (maximum power-saving mode).
-Disabling Modem-sleep entirely is not possible for Wi-Fi and Bluetooth coexist mode.
+Call ``esp_wifi_set_ps(WIFI_PS_NONE)`` to disable Modem-sleep mode entirely.
+Disabling it increases power consumption, but minimizes the delay in receiving Wi-Fi data in real time.
+When Modem-sleep mode is enabled, the delay in receiving Wi-Fi data may be the same as the DTIM cycle (minimum power-saving mode) or the listening interval (maximum power-saving mode).

+.. only:: SOC_SUPPORT_COEXISTENCE

+    Note that in coexist mode, Wi-Fi will remain active only during Wi-Fi time slice, and sleep during non Wi-Fi time slice even if ``esp_wifi_set_ps(WIFI_PS_NONE)`` is called.
+Please refer to :ref:`coexist policy <coexist_policy>`.

 The default Modem-sleep mode is WIFI_PS_MIN_MODEM.